Almost device-independent certification of GME states with minimal measurements: Preliminaries

-Maximally violating steering inequalities plays a critical role in the presented below self-testing results.
-When experimental results $\vec{p}$ exhibit a maximal violation, they allow us to infer both the observer's state and the performed measurements up to local isometries.
+Maximal violations of steering inequalities play a critical role in the self-testing results presented below.
+When the observed correlations $\vec{p}$ exhibit a maximal violation, they allow us to infer both the observer's state and the performed measurements up to local isometries.
 With that in mind, let us formally define multipartite 1SDI self-testing similar to the one introduced in \cite{sarkar6}.
-We assume here that the measurements are projective based on dilation arguments.
-However, the state $\rho_{N,A\mathbf{B}}$ shared among all parties is in general mixed, which can be purified to $\ket{\psi_N}_{A\mathbf{B}E}$ by adding an extra system $E$ as $\rho_{N}=\Tr_E(\proj{\psi_N})$.
-Alice's measurements are projective and fixed as $A_x$, while Bobs measurements are arbitrary and represented by $B_{i,y_i}$.
-The goal is to certify that the state shared between Alice and Bob is equivalent to a reference state $\ket{\psi'}_{A\mathbf{B}'}$, as well as, that the measurements performed by Bob are equivalent to the reference measurements $B_{i,y_i}'$ that generates the same correlation $\vec{p}$.
-We say that $\ket{\psi}_{A\mathbf{B}E}$ and $B_{i,y_i}$ are certified by the statistics $\vec{p}$ if there exists a unitary $U_{i}:\mathcal{H}_{B_i}\to\mathcal{H}_{B_i}$ such that
+We assume here that the measurements of the untrusted parties are projective based on dilation arguments.
+At the same time, we do not assume the shared state $\rho_{A\mathbf{B}}$ to be purifiable by the unstrusted Bobs as due to the Schmidt decomposition between $A$ and $\mathbf{B}$ this would imply that the dimension of $\mathbf{B}$'s joint Hilbert space is the same as that of Alice, i.e., $d$.
+Yet, we can always consider a purification $\ket{\psi}_{A\mathbf{B}E}$ with an extra system $E$ such that $\rho_{A\mathbf{B}}=\Tr_E(\proj{\psi}_{A\mathbf{B}E})$, which is not possessed by any of the parties.
+Alice's measurements are projective and fixed as $A_x$, while the measurements of Bobs are arbitrary and represented by the operators $(B_{i})_{l_i|y_i}$.
+The goal is to certify that the state shared between Alice and Bob and the measurements performed by Bobs are equivalent, up to certain equivalences, to a reference state $\ket{\psi'}_{A\mathbf{B}'}\in (\mathbbm{C}^d)^{\otimes N}$ and to the reference measurements represented by $(B_{i})_{l_i|y_i}'$ defined on $\mathbbm{C}^d$, respectively, which all give rise to the same correlations $\vec{p}$.
+More formally, we say that $\ket{\psi'}_{A\mathbf{B}'}$ and $(B'_{i})_{l_i|y_i}$ are certified from the observed $\vec{p}$ if there exists a unitary $U_{i}:\mathcal{H}_{B_i}\to\mathcal{H}_{B_i}$ for each Bob $B_i$ such that